cuervolu/snake_game/README.md

-# snake_game
-A snake game made in python following a tutorial created by Engineer Man
+This is a Snake Game made in python following the tutorial of Engineer Man in youtube.
+You can watch the tutorial [here](https://youtu.be/rbasThWVb-c)